callixte-girard/YoutubeChannelLeecher/README.md

 - make video download async and run by 3 or 4 vids

 ### Abandoned | Not useful anymore
+- prevent video loading from stalling when window is not visible/active with Chrome. —> seems impossible, except with headless options, but it's a bit buggy with other functionalities
 - create children from template in collection's rows —> impossible due to Notion API limitations
 - mysterious errors : maybe it's because of video title containing forbidden characters : `|` or `#` or `/` etc —> no it's not.
 - ignore Liked videos playlist (not really necesary.)